mateoconlechuga/convimg/README.md

                                       : Default is 'rgb565'.

-           compress: <mode>           : Images can be optionally compressed after : conversion using modes 'zx0' or 'zx7'.
+           compress: <mode>           : Images can be optionally compressed after : conversion and quantization.
-                                      : The 'zx7' compression time is much faster, : however 'zx0' usually has better results.
+                                      : Available compression modes are below.

            width-and-height: <bool>   : Optionally control if the width and : height should be placed in the converted